-These are the official repositories for version 2 of the specification and the Reference Implementation:
+These are the official links to version 2 of the specification:

 Below are the latest news about Beacon v2